Bienvenido Noriega Jr.: Career

+Recognition and legacy

 Bienvenido M. Noriega Jr. received posthumously two national honors.
 One was the Tanglaw ng Lahi award for Theater from the Ateneo de Manila University in 1995.
 The second was the prestigious Centennial Honors for the Arts in Theater from the Cultural Center of the Philippines and Philippine Centennial Commission in 1999.

-Prior to succumbing to cancer in 1994 at the young age of 42, Noriega was recipient of more than 22 major awards for writing – six from the Cultural Center of the Philippines, thirteen from the Carlos Palanca Memorial Awards for Literature, one each from Philippine Educational Theater Association (PETA), Experimental Cinema of the Philippines (ECP) and Palihang Aurelio Tolentino.
+Noriega was recipient of more than 22 major awards for writing – six from the Cultural Center of the Philippines, thirteen from the Carlos Palanca Memorial Awards for Literature, one each from Philippine Educational Theater Association (PETA), Experimental Cinema of the Philippines (ECP) and Palihang Aurelio Tolentino.
 He also received four National Book Awards from the Manila Critics Circle.

 His award-winning works have been frequently staged by both professional and student theater companies in the country and in the US, Canada, UK.
 Athens, Geneva, Paris and as far as Qatar.
 He directed a lot of his plays and even delved in musicales writing the libretto for "Kenkoy loves Rosing" and "Bituing Marikit" and wrote the song lyrics of "Tuldukan na'ng hapis" for Basil Valdez.